microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-01.md

 <!-- markdownlint-disable MD002 MD041 -->

 > [!NOTE]
-> This set of documentation is intended for tenants on the new consent experience.
-If you are still on the old Privileged Access Management (PAM) experience, please follow [Existing Customer Migration](https://learn.microsoft.com/en-US/graph/existing-customer-migration) to migrate your consents to the new experience.
+> This content is intended for tenants on the new consent experience.
+If you're still on the Privileged Access Management (PAM) experience, see [Existing customer migration](/graph/existing-customer-migration) to migrate your consents to the new experience.

 Microsoft Graph Data Connect (Data Connect) augments transactional APIs with an intelligent way to access rich data at scale.
 Data Connect is ideal for big data applications and machine learning as it allows you to develop applications for analytics, intelligence, and business process optimization by extending Microsoft 365 data into Microsoft Azure.
 Through this offering, you'll be able to take advantage of the vast suite of compute and storage in Azure while staying compliant with industry standards and keeping your data secure.